-The wedge is always created as shown in Fig. 2.13, that is with the slanted plane oriented towards the positive X direction.
+The wedge is always created as shown in Fig. 3.13, that is with the slanted plane oriented towards the positive X direction.
 If one needs to have it oriented differently, one could, for instance, rotate it:

-'''

-/gate/wedge0/placement/setRotationAxis 0 1 0 /gate/wedge0/placement/setRotationAngle 180 deg
+/gate/wedge0/placement/setRotationAxis 0 1 0 /gate/wedge0/placement/setRotationAngle 180 deg respectively.
+For the X direction, the center is located such that

-'''